jamesWalkr/Temp-Converter/README.md

 # Temp-Converter

-This is Temperature converter that will covert
+This is Temperature converter that will convert
 - any given Fahrenhiet teperature to Celcius and Kevin
 - any given Celcuis temperature to Fahrenheit and Kelvin
 - any given Kelvin temprature to Fahrenheit and Celcius